XSR700/Election_Analysis/README.md

 # Overview of Election Audit: Explain the purpose of this election audit analysis.

 The purpose of this analysis is to assist a Board of Elections employee, Tom.
-He wants to perform an audit of the US Congressional Pricint election in Colorado.
+He wants to perform an audit of the US Congressional Precinct election in Colorado.
 The analysis will display the total votes cast, total votes for each candidate, percentage of votes for each candidate, The voter turnout for each county, The percentage of votes from each county out of the total count, The county with the highest turnout, and the winner based on popular vote.
 We are using Python programing language with VS Code software to calculate the results.

 # Election-Audit Results: Using a bulleted list, address the following election outcomes.
 Use images or examples of your code as support where necessary.